Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 This Neighbourhood has three elementary schools in this area and I don’t think enough is being done to make it safe for children who walk and have to cross Ellis, Margret or parts of Mayfield.
 Traffic calming, or a stop sign/crosswalk should be in place on each street, in my opinion.
 I see zero negative effects it could possibly have

-Jessikaszp about 3 years ago
+Jessikaszp almost 4 years ago

 My family lives on Margaret Avenue near the corner of Lincoln and Margaret.
 In September, our 4 year old daughter was hit by a car in front of our house on Margaret Ave.
 Miraculously, she recovered from skull fractures and a sever concussion with only one other minor fracture.
 Thankfully she should not have any long term health issues.
 She (and we) are so lucky, it could've been so much worse.